severalnines/S9s_cookbooks/cookbooks/README.md

 License and Authors
 -------------------
-Ashraf Sharif (ashraf@severalnines.com) Derived from Opscode, Inc cookbook recipes examples.
+Ashraf Sharif (ashraf@severalnines.com)/Paul Namuag (paul@severalnines.com) Derived from Opscode, Inc cookbook recipes examples.

-Copyright (c) 2014 Severalnines AB.
+Copyright (c) 2023 Severalnines AB.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at